 Ready to have fun with Emoji?
 Here is how to add the special keyboard to any iOS device including the iPhone, iPad, and iPod touch.

-This brings Emoji character support to everywhere in iOS, though we’re focusing on the iPhone for the walkthrough:
+You can enable the Emoji keyboard on any iOS device, doing so brings Emoji character support to everywhere in iOS where you can type, though we’re focusing on the iPhone for the walkthrough:

 - Launch Settings and tap on “General”